 Fix: “Can’t connect to your DHCP server” Error in Xbox

-The Xbox Can’t Connect to DHCP Server Issue is an error that many users have encountered when trying to bring their console online.
-When launching the console and trying to connect to the internet, this error message appears on the screen and doesn’t let them complete the process.
-The error code forbids them from doing any online activity.
-This issue is being encountered on both old-gen (Xbox 360, Xbox One) and current-gen Xbox (Xbox Series S / X) consoles.
+The Xbox Can’t Connect to DHCP Server Issue is an error that many users have encountered when attempting to bring their console online.
+When launching the console and trying to connect to the internet, this error message appears on the screen and prevents them from completing the process.
+The error code forbids them from engaging in any online activity.
+This issue is encountered on both old-gen (Xbox 360, Xbox One) and current-gen Xbox (Xbox Series S/X) consoles.

 Xbox Can't Connect to DHCP Server Issue